Pray and Pray Again

 Isaac prayed to the LORD on behalf of his wife, because she was childless.
 The LORD answered his prayer, and his wife Rebekah became pregnant. — Genesis 25:21

-In the beginning of this week’s Torah portion, Isaac prayed on behalf of his childless wife Rebekah.
-The verse tells us that God answered Isaac’s prayers and Rebekah became pregnant.
-However, it wasn’t as easy as it seems at first glance.
-This wasn’t the first time that Isaac prayed for children, nor the second, nor the third.
-In fact, Isaac and Rebekah had been praying that same prayer for 19 years!
-Now, finally, after nearly two decades of waiting, their prayer was answered.
-This was a prayer marathon, and it was no easy sprint to the finish line.
+In the beginning of this week’s Torah portion, Scripture tells us that Isaac prayed for his childless wife Rebekah, and she then became pregnant.
+However, according to Jewish tradition, it wasn’t as easy as it might sound.
+In fact, Isaac and Rebekah had been asking God to give them a child for nineteen years!
+Now, after nearly two decades of waiting, God had answered the couple.
+This was a marathon, and it was no easy sprint to the finish line.

-And this is often how prayer works in our own lives as well.
-Sometimes, we pour out our hearts to God and our prayers are answered immediately.
-However, more often than not, we don’t get instant results from our prayers.
-It’s easy to give up after praying for the same thing over and over again.
-The powerful lesson that we learn from Isaac and Rebekah in this week’s reading is that we must press on and press forward with our prayers.
-The very next one may be the last one—the one that opens the door.
+I find this teaching so inspiring because this is often how prayer works in our own lives.
+Sometimes, God answers us immediately.
+But, often, we don’t get an instant response.
+It’s easy to give up after asking God for the same thing over and over again.
+The powerful lesson that we learn from Isaac and Rebekah is that we must press on.
+The very next prayer may be the last one—the one that opens the door.

-The Hebrew word used in our verse that means “to pray” can also mean “to dig.”
-The Jewish sages teach that praying is like digging.
-Praying hollows out a tunnel between us and what we are praying for, until at last, we can reach it.
-However praying, like digging, takes time and patience.
-Just because we haven’t reached our goal yet doesn’t mean that nothing is happening; we are moving forward, we’re just not there yet.
+The Hebrew word in our verse that means “to pray” can also mean “to dig.”
+Praying can be like digging, hollowing out a tunnel between us and our goal.
+Just because we haven’t reached our goal yet, doesn’t mean that we haven’t made progress—we’re just not there yet.

-I want to encourage us all to keep praying— no matter how long we’ve been praying already or how impossible our situation might seem.
-According to Jewish tradition, Rebekah was born without a womb.
-It was physically impossible for her to have a baby.
-And yet, after 19 years of prayer, a breakthrough occurred.
-She and Isaac dug through the impossibilities and God made a way for her to birth twins.
+I want to encourage us all to keep praying, no matter how impossible our situation might seem.
+According to tradition, Rebekah was physically incapable of having children.
+Yet, after nineteen years, God made a way for her to give birth to twins.

-Friends, pray and pray again.
+Friends, we must pray and pray again.
 Some things require only a few prayers, and some require many.
-Keep digging through until you arrive at your own breakthrough.
+Keep digging through until your breakthrough.